TP Information Security Policy

 Personnel Security

-Background Checks – Background checks must be performed on all company employees with access to Medcor information, networks, or computer systems.
+Background Checks – Background checks must be performed on all third-party employees with access to Medcor information, networks, or computer systems.

-Security Training – All new and existing company employees and contractors must complete an approved Security and Data Privacy awareness course on new hire and at minimum on an annual basis.
-Training must cover these topics: Business e-mail compromise, Social Engineering, Computer Security Incident Reporting, Protecting PHI and PII, Information Security Program, Mobile Device Protection, Virus, Malware, and Ransomware, Phishing, Physical Security.
-All employees must also review and acknowledge all company policies on an annual basis.
-Company must have a program in place to address training for security violations identified for each employee.
-Company must have a phishing testing program in place to routinely test employees’ awareness to phishing.
-All developers employed by the company must complete an approved developer security awareness course on an annual basis.
+Security Training – All new and existing third-party employees and contractors must complete an approved Security and Data Privacy awareness course on new hire and at minimum on an annual basis.
+Training must cover these topics: Business e-mail compromise, Social Engineering, Protecting PHI and PII, Information Security Program, Mobile Device Protection, Virus, Malware, and Ransomware, Phishing, Physical Security.
+All employees must also review and acknowledge all third-party policies on an annual basis.
+Third-parties must have a program in place to address training for security violations identified for each employee.
+Third-parties must have a phishing testing program in place to routinely test employees’ awareness to phishing.
+All developers employed by the third-party must complete an approved developer security awareness course on an annual basis.

 Agreements

-Third-Party Security Requirements – Companies with access to Medcor sensitive information must secure its own systems so that they are equal or greater than the security requirements of Medcor.
-Medcor reserves the right to audit the security of company systems.
-Medcor also reserves the right to immediately terminate the business relationship with all companies not meeting such requirements.
+Third-Party Security Requirements – Third-parties with access to Medcor sensitive information must secure its own systems so that they are equal or greater than the security requirements of Medcor.
+Medcor reserves the right to audit the security of third-party systems.
+Medcor also reserves the right to immediately terminate the business relationship with all third-parties not meeting such requirements.

 Physical Security

-Physical Security to Control Information Access – Access to every office, data center, and other company work area containing sensitive information must be physically restricted to those individuals with a need to know.
+Physical Security to Control Information Access – Access to every office, data center, and other third-party work area containing sensitive information must be physically restricted to those individuals with a need to know.
 When not in use, sensitive information must always be protected from unauthorized disclosure.
 When left in an unattended room, sensitive information in paper form must be locked away in appropriate containers.
-Each company location should always be locked and secured when a company employee is not present.
+Each third-party location should always be locked and secured when a third-party employee is not present.

-Access Control – All company employees and company third parties must have access controls in place for areas containing sensitive information.
+Access Control – All third-party employees and others who the third-party assigns access must have access controls in place for areas containing sensitive information.
 Employees must be identified using an identification system.
 Access control for employees and third parties must be removed when access is no longer required.

-Tailgating – Company must routinely educate employees regarding tailgating.
+Tailgating – Third-parties must routinely educate employees regarding tailgating.

-Visitors/Guests – Company must have visitor management policy and procedures.
+Visitors/Guests – Third-parties must have visitor management policy and procedures.

-Clear/Clean Desk and Screen – Company must have a clear/clean desk and screen policies and procedures.
+Clear/Clean Desk and Screen – Third-parties must have a clear/clean desk and screen policies and procedures.

-Teleworker Locations – If the company uses Teleworker locations it is the responsibility of the employee to keep their location secured, company assets secured, and company computer equipment always locked.
+Teleworker Locations – If the third-party uses Teleworker locations it is the responsibility of the employee to keep their location secured, third-party assets secured, and third-party computer equipment always locked.
 If locked cabinets are in the location, it is the responsibility of the employee to make sure those cabinets are securely locked when the location is unoccupied.
-Company assigned equipment which includes but is not limited to Laptops, All- In-One or Computers, Cell Phones, Tablets, External Hard Drives, Memory Sticks, VPN Appliances, Data Internet Cards are not permitted to be used by anyone other than Company employees.
+Third-party assigned equipment includes but is not limited to Laptops, All-In-One or Computers, Cell Phones, Tablets, External Hard Drives, Memory Sticks, VPN Appliances, Data Internet Cards are not permitted to be used by anyone other than third-party employees.

 Network Security

-Firewalls Required – All connections between company internal networks and the Internet or any other publicly accessible computer network must include an approved firewall or related access control system.
-The privileges permitted through this firewall or related access control system must be based on business needs and must be defined in an access control standard issued by the company.
+Firewalls Required – All connections between third-party internal networks and the Internet or any other publicly accessible computer network must include an approved firewall or related access control system.
+The privileges permitted through this firewall or related access control system must be based on business needs and must be defined in an access control standard issued by the third-party.
+By default all firewalls must be set to deny all ports.
+All firewalls must have a review conducted annually.
 An annual firewall rule review must be conducted to ensure rules are reviewed.

 Encryption

-Encryption – Medcor Confidential or Sensitive information that is sent over a public computer network like the Internet must use encryption methods to protect it.
-All company systems must use encryption in storage, transit, and at rest.
+Encryption – Medcor Sensitive information (which includes Medcor Confidential Information) that is sent over a public computer network like the Internet must use encryption methods to protect it.
+All third-party systems must use encryption in storage, transit, and at rest.
 All databases that contain Medcor sensitive data must use AES 256-Bit Data Encryption.
 Medcor sensitive information must not be shared via unencrypted methods such as e-mail and file sharing systems.
 Medcor sensitive information must be shared using secure methods that use encryption.

 Application and Systems Development

-System Development – If company develops software for Medcor company must have a documented System Development Life Cycle that includes security.
-The company must follow security standards such as OWASP.
+System Development – If the third-party develops software for Medcor the third-party must have a documented System Development Life Cycle that includes security.
+The third-party must follow security standards such as OWASP.
 This methodology must ensure that the software will be adequately documented and tested before it is used for critical Medcor information.
 The System Development Life Cycle also must ensure that production systems include adequate control measures.
-The company must perform periodic risk assessments of production systems to determine whether the controls employed are adequate.
-All developers must adhere to company policies, standards, procedures, testing, training, and documentation.
+The third-party must perform periodic risk assessments of production systems to determine whether the controls employed are adequate.
+All developers must adhere to the third-party company policies, standards, procedures, testing, training, and documentation.

 Access Control – All production systems must have an access control system to restrict who can access the system and restrict the privileges available to these users.
 A designated access control administrator who is not a regular user on the system must be assigned for all production systems.
 A review of each user’s access must be conducted on a routine basis, and appropriate changes must be completed and documented for each user.